CiscoDevNet/learning-labs-howto/README.md

 Write your content in Markdown.
 DevNet staff reviews content according to the [Cisco Style Guide](http://www-author.cisco.com/c/en/us/td/docs/general/style/guide/Latest/stylegd.html).
 (Link available on Cisco VPN only.)

 #### Publishing requirements

+If you have a Python developer environment available, you can use the Python cookie-cutter tool to set up all the necessary files for authoring a Learning Lab.
+See (cookiecutter-devnet-learning-lab)[https://github.com/CiscoDevNet/cookiecutter-devnet-learning-lab].
+Otherwise, follow these steps to set up the files.

 To create and publish a new lab, take the following steps:
 - Add a new folder under `labs`.